SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

     Simplified schematic of the analog front-end. **INJ** and **HIT** control the charge injection and digital hit readout, respectively.
 The **SPI** bus is used to program the DAC voltages **VTHR** and **VINJ** and select the SHA time constant.
 The full AFE schematic is found here: :download:`AFE_1.1.pdf <documents/AFE_1.1.pdf>`

-The shaping amplifier consists of a high pass filter (HPF) and a low pass filter (LPF) separated by a buffer amplifier which adds additional voltage gain *g* to the circuit.
+The shaping amplifier consists of a high pass filter (HPF) and a low pass filter (LPF) separated by a buffer amplifier which adds additional voltage gain :math:`g = 1000` to the circuit.
 Both time constants of the HPF and LPF are controlled by selecting the respective resistor values for **Rhp** and **Rlp**.
 The control circuit sets the values such :math:`\tau_{SHA} = \tau_{HP} = \tau_{LP}`, i.e. the time constants for low pass filter and high pass filter are equal.
-It can be shown that in this case the SHA response to an input step function of the amplitude *Ucsa* is (for t >= 0)
+It can be shown that in this case the SHA response to an input step function of the amplitude :math:`Ucsa` is (for :math:`t \geq 0`)

 .. math::

   U_{SHA}(t) = U_{CSA} \cdot g \cdot \frac{t}{\tau_{SHA}} \cdot \exp{\frac{-t}{\tau_{SHA}}}.

+Both analog control voltages **VTHR** and **VINJ** are generated by a 12-bit digital to analog converter (DAC).
+The maximum output voltage of the DAC is 2048 mV which corresponds to a LSB step size of 0.5 mV for **VTHR** and 0.05 mV for **VINJ**, respectively, taking into account the attenuation of the resistive divider in front of the injection capacitor.

 The final analog block is the comparator (COMP) which compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
 When a signal arrives, the comparator output signal goes high as long as the shaper output is above the threshold.
 For a fixed threshold the length of the comparator output signal therefore is a function of the signal amplitude.
 Some systems detect this pulse width (aka TOT, time over threshold) to get a measure of the incident charge.
 The logic which latches the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
-This logic IC is programmed as depicted in the schematic diagram below.
+This logic IC can be programmed as depicted in the schematic diagram below.

 .. figure:: images/AFE_digital.png
     :width: 500